-Spring and its morels get all the limelight, but Northern Michigan chefs know that fall delivers a mushroom bounty that’s far more robust.
+Spring and its morels get all the limelight, but Northern Michigan chefs know that fall mushrooms deliver a bounty that’s far more robust.
 We check in with Darren Hawley, both ’shroom hunter and chef, for tips on fall mushrooming and preparing these delectable forest finds.

 Our September woods are themselves a delicacy, a sensorial banquet of smells.
-Musty loam, leaf litter and sun-baked pine needles cover the cooled carpet of the earth as it hoards raindrops and repurposes them in electric yellow chanterelles, glowing white shelves of oyster mushrooms and sulfur-speckled chicken of the woods.
+Musty loam, fall leaves a litter of color, and sun-baked pine needles cover the cooled carpet of the earth as it hoards raindrops and repurposes them in electric yellow chanterelles, glowing white shelves of oyster mushrooms and sulfur-speckled chicken of the woods.

 A fall hike is a perfect addition to any Northern Michigan fall color tour, but the Northern woods are a foodie’s nirvana.
 Chef Darren Hawley is combing the hillsides in Benzie County, collecting delicacies with a keen eye and a shroomer’s stoop.
 Each cap and stem, once cleaned of dirt and crawlies, is destined for foaming butter, simmering risotto or a savory wine broth.
 Hawley has been collecting and cooking with wild autumn mushrooms for 20 years, learning their essences and idiosyncrasies to find culinary dialogue that speaks to the nuance of each species.

 We were lucky enough to join Hawley on a fall mushroom hunt.
 He shares his wisdom in the forest and the kitchen as we explore the delectable universe of fall fungus.

 While spring morels tend to monopolize our mushroom worship, autumn’s wild fungus scene offers an expanded bounty of delicious edible varieties found everywhere from pastures to pine forests.
 Depending on moisture and temperature conditions some fall species like lobster mushrooms may begin to appear in August and persist through October, whereas the ephemeral and coveted porcini may last only a couple of weeks.